History of Nantucket Island Massachusetts

 By: Hannah Fillmore-Patrick

 Long after Pilgrims settled on Cape Cod, the island of Nantucket was inhabited primarily by Wampanoag Indians, who had lived on the island for thousands of years.
+The name “Nantucket,” is an anglicization of the Algonquian name for the “distant, desolate” island.
 In 1659, a small number of English proprietors led by Tristram Coffin joined the Wampanoag Indians on the island.
 Soon after, English tradesmen also began to migrate from Plymouth Colony and Cape Cod to the up-and-coming island of Nantucket.

 At first, the island’s original proprietors and its new tradesmen were often at odds.
 In 1686, however, Jethro Coffin, the grandson of proprietor Tristram Coffin, married Mary Gardner, the daughter of a prominent tradesman.
 This marriage ended much of the conflict between the two groups.
 The Jethro Coffin House, a traditional wooden saltbox home, is now the oldest surviving residence on the island.